Sand Pear, Japanese Sand Pear

 Native to China.
-To 40 ft. tall, 25 ft. wide.
+Grows to 40 ft. tall and 25 ft. wide.
 Like European fruiting pear in appearance, but leaves are glossier and more leathery.
 Fall color ranges from brilliant orange red to reddish purple.
 Profuse early spring blossoms; small, woody, gritty-textured fruit.
 This species is involved in the parentage of Asian pear varieties.

 Elegant specimen plant to 12–15 ft. tall and 10–12 ft. wide.
 Grown for its silvery, willow...